Economy of Dubai: Real estate and property

-Dubai is home to skyscrapers such as Emirates Towers, which are the 12th and 24th tallest buildings in the world, and the Burj-al-Arab hotel, located on its artificial island and currently the world's fifth tallest and most expensive hotel.
+Dubai is home to skyscrapers such as Emirates Towers, which are the 12th and 24th tallest buildings in the world, and the Burj-al-Arab hotel, located on its artificial island and currently the world's fifth tallest hotel.

-Emaar Properties constructed the world's current tallest structure, the Burj Khalifa.
-The height of the skyscraper is 828 m (2,716.5 ft) tall, with 163 floors.
-Adjacent to Burj Khalifa is the Dubai Mall, which at the time of construction was the world's largest shopping mall.

 Also under construction is what is planned to become Dubai's new central business district, named Business Bay.
 The project, when completed, will feature 500 skyscrapers built around an artificial extension of the existing Dubai Creek.

 In February 2005, the construction of Dubai Waterfront was announced, it will be 2½ times the size of Washington, D.C., roughly seven times the size of the island of Manhattan.
 Dubai Waterfront will be a mix of canals and islands full of hotels and residential areas that will add 800 km of man-made waterfront.
 It will also contain Al Burj, another one of the tallest buildings in the world.

 Dubai has also launched Dubai Science Park (previously DuBiotech and merged with EnPark).
 This is a new business park to be targeted at biotechnology companies working in pharmaceuticals, medical fields, genetic research and biodefense.

 One of Dubai's plans in 2006 was for a 30-story, 200-apartment skyscraper that will slowly rotate at its base, making a 360-degree revolution once a week.
 The world's first rotating skyscraper was to be in the center of the Dubailand complex.

 There are over 300 stores in the Gold Souk.

 The International Media Production Zone is a project targeted at creating a hub for printers, publishers, media production companies, and related industry segments.
 Launched in 2003, the project was scheduled to be completed in 2006.